How to Host Your PHP Web App in AWS

 Interested in reading more about AWS Elastic Beanstalk for your PHP app?
 We’ve written additional articles specific to managing, hosting & deploying PHP Apps into Beanstalk.
 Click on the following links to dig deeper into maximizing Beanstalk for your application.

-How to Host Your PHP Containers in AWS
+Host Your PHP App with Docker Containers in AWS

 AWS recently launched a new service to deploy web apps that compete directly with Heroku called App Runner.
 I am really enjoying this service as I’ve used and recommended it for several projects.
 It is a great solution for many startups and proofs of concept.
-Most larger organizations will want to switch to ECS as they grow but this is a great service for any web developer who do not want to manager infrastructure.
+Most larger organizations will want to switch to ECS as they grow, but this is a great service for web developers who do not want to manage infrastructure.

 Related App Runner Articles